Connect with others who understand.

 If you’re not sure if your loved one would like a worry stone, there are so many different kinds of fidget toys that you could shop for.

-Music can be a great gift for someone with Alzheimer’s disease, including those in the middle to late stages of dementia.
+Music can be a great gift for people with Alzheimer’s disease, including those in the middle to late stages of dementia.
 Live music can be a great activity for you and your loved one to enjoy together.
 If you can’t take them to see live music, put together a playlist and set up a music player they can listen to at home.
 If your loved one is hard of hearing or uses hearing aids, consider gifting them a pair of headphones.

 “Celebrating my loved one’s 73rd birthday,” said a myALZteam member.
 “We ate outside and listened to live music.
 It was mostly music from our time, so he remembered words or phrases to sing along a little bit.
 His birthday gift from me was met with great approval!”

-Another caretaker wrote, “I hired a pianist to play all of her favorite songs for two hours.
+Another caregiver wrote, “I hired a pianist to play all of her favorite songs for two hours.
 Best money I ever spent.
 I sat in awe as she sang along.
 My mother cannot articulate what she wants as she has lost a lot of her words … yet she could sing like a songbird.
 Two days later, she is still talking about the piano player and how it was her best birthday … and I think it was.”

 Pets can be an exciting and uplifting addition to people’s lives.
 For people in the earlier stages of Alzheimer’s disease, owning a pet or getting visits from therapy animals provides comfort and helps with loneliness.
 In the later stages of Alzheimer’s disease, robotic pets and stuffed animals are a great way to enjoy many of the same benefits without the responsibility.